Thousands flee homes outside Athens as heat fuels wildfires | Science-Environment

 - Greece

-More than 500 firefighters struggled into the night Tuesday to contain a large forest blaze on the outskirts of Athens, which raced into residential areas, forcing thousands to flee.
-It was the worst of 81 wildfires that broke out in Greece over the past 24 hours, amid one of the country's worst heatwaves in decades.
+More than 500 firefighters struggled through the night to contain a large forest blaze on the outskirts of Athens, which has raced into residential areas, forcing thousands to flee.
+It was the worst of 81 wildfires that broke out in Greece over the past 24 hours, amid one of the country's most intense heat waves in decades.

-Civil Protection chief Nikos Hardalias said the fire north of Athens was "very dangerous," and had been exacerbated by strong winds and tinder-dry conditions due to the heat.
+Civil Protection chief Nikos Hardalias said the fire north of Athens was “very dangerous,” and had been exacerbated by strong winds and tinder-dry conditions due to the heat that reached 45 Celsius (113 degrees Fahrenheit) in the area Tuesday.

-No severe injuries were reported, and authorities said several buildings had been damaged.
+No severe injuries were reported, and authorities said several buildings had been damaged but no detailed breakdown was available.
+The cause of the blaze was unclear.

+“We continue to fight hour by hour, with our top priority being to save human lives,” Hardalias said.
+“We will do so all night.''
+“These are crucial hours,” Hardalias said. ''Our country is undergoing one of the worst heat waves of the past 40 years.”
+The wind dropped later Tuesday, and the regional governor for greater Athens, Giorgos Patoulis, said this could allow the fire to be tamed after water-dropping aircraft resume operations at first light Wednesday.

+“If the winds don't grow it can be brought under control by the early morning so the planes can provide the final solution,” he told state ERT TV.

-Fire crews went house to house to ensure that evacuation orders were carried out.
+Fire crews went house to house to ensure that evacuation orders were carried out, and 315 people were escorted to safety after calling for help.
 Authorities said nobody was listed as missing, and Greek media said six people required treatment for light breathing complaints.

 As the heat wave scorching the eastern Mediterranean intensified, temperatures reached 42 degrees Celsius (107.6 Fahrenheit) in parts of the Greek capital.
 The extreme weather has fuelled deadly wildfires in Turkey and blazes in Italy, Greece, Albania and across the region.